Town and Parish Councils and Parish Meetings

 Parish contact details

-Parish Councillors elections are run every four years when councillors are elected for a four year term of office.
+Parish Councillor elections are run every four years when Councillors are elected for a four year term of office.
 At some point during the term of office a vacancy will occur which will be advertised on the notice boards within the Parish.
-For details of any current bi-elections see elections.
+For details of any current bi-elections, see elections.

 - Public clocks